brickheadbs/sesame-csm/README.md

 ## Requirements

-* A CUDA-compatible GPU
+* A CUDA or Apple MLX GPU (Runs on CPU otherwise)
-* The code has been tested on CUDA 12.4 and 12.6, but it may also work on other versions
+* The code has been tested on CUDA 12.4, 12.6 and Apple Macbook M3, but it may also work on other versions
 * Similarly, Python 3.10 is recommended, but newer versions may be fine
 * For some audio operations, `ffmpeg` may be required
 * Access to the following Hugging Face models: